guigolab/ggsashimi/README.md

 ```
 chmod u+x sashimi-plot.py
 ```
-Provided all dependencies are already installed, you can directly execute the script:
+Provided all dependencies are already installed (see below), you can directly execute the script:
 ```
 ./sashimi-plot.py --help
 ```